-- OpenSolaris Nevada (Build 82 and higher)

-- OpenSolaris Indiana (Developer Preview 2 and higher)

-- Solaris 10 (u5 and higher)
+- OpenSolaris Nevada (Build 82 and higher; this includes OpenSolaris 2008.05 and 2008.11); - OpenSolaris Indiana (Developer Preview 2 and higher); - Solaris 10 (u5 and higher).

 Other distributions may work if they are based on comparable software releases.
 As with Windows and Linux guests, we recommend installation of the VirtualBox Guest Additions for Solaris.